All Episodes

 Doesn't mean anything.

-I don't anybody misunderstand this.
+Don't anybody misunderstand this.

-I didn't mean anything against any.
+I didn't mean anything against it.

-I just I'm I was caught.
+I just, I was caught.

-I didn't know there was this position, that's all.
+I didn't know there was this position.

-The outspoken Trump opponent and conservative activist and uh who founded redstate.com and occasional guest host here.
+The second name, Bob Fisher, South Dakota businessman, longtime conservative convener, and Eric Erickson, the outspoken Trump opponent and conservative activist, and who founded RedState.com and occasional guest host here.

-They wrote in an invitation obtained by Politico, please join other conservative leaders to strategize how to defeat Donald Trump for the nomination, and if he is the Republican nominee for president to offer a true conservative candidate in the general election.
+They wrote in an invitation obtained by Politico: please join other conservative leaders to strategize how to defeat Donald Trump for the nomination, and if he is the Republican nominee for president, to offer a true conservative candidate in the general election.

 Meeting is scheduled for Thursday.